Catherine Spader, RN

-- Colonoscopy is an endoscopy procedure which involves inserting a colonoscope into the large intestine through the anus.
-The colonoscope contains a camera that transmits pictures of the inside of your colon to a computer screen.
+Colonoscopy is an endoscopy procedure that involves inserting a colonoscope into the large intestine through the anus.
+The colonoscope contains a camera that transmits pictures of the inside of your colon to a video screen.

 Other procedures that may be performed

-- Control of bleeding in the large intestine by injecting medications or closing off bleeding vessels with heat or applying clips
+Control of bleeding in the large intestine.
+This involves injecting medications, applying clips, or sealing bleeding vessels with heat

-- Tissue biopsy, which involves removing samples of abnormal looking intestinal tissues.
+Tissue biopsy, which involves removing polyps or samples of abnormal looking intestinal tissues.
 Tissues are examined and tested in a lab for cancer and other diseases.

 Why is a colonoscopy performed?